-The stock market in general has recently experienced extreme price and volume fluctuations.
+Over the past several years the stock market has experienced extreme price and volume fluctuations.
 The following events may cause the market price of our common stock to fluctuate significantly:

-- technological innovations applicable to our products, - our attainment of (or failure to attain) milestones in the commercialization of our technology, - our development of new products or the development of new products by our competitors, - new patents or changes in existing patents applicable to our products, - our acquisition of new businesses or the sale or disposal of a part of our businesses, - development of new collaborative arrangements by us, our competitors or other parties, - changes in government regulations applicable to our business, - · changes in investor perception of our business, - · fluctuations in our operating results and - changes in the general market conditions in our industry.
+- technological innovations applicable to our products, - our attainment of (or failure to attain) milestones in the commercialization of our technology, - our development of new products or the development of new products by our competitors, - new patents or changes in existing patents applicable to our products, - our acquisition of new businesses or the sale or disposal of a part of our businesses, - development of new collaborative arrangements by us, our competitors or other parties, - changes in government regulations applicable to our business, - changes in investor perception of our business, - fluctuations in our operating results and - changes in the general market conditions in our industry.